We are adding the recipe to your Recipe Box.

 You remember that favorite deli of yours that served Reubens piled high with corned beef and sauerkraut and smothered in cheese?
 Wouldn't it be nice to serve those at your next casual get-together?
-They're easy!
-(And don't forget the pickles!)
+It's easy to do with this Baked Reuben recipe!

 - 1 loaf (12 ounces) French bread, unsliced

 - 1 bottle (8 ounces) Russian or Thousand Island dressing (1 cup)

 - 1 can (14.4 ounces) sauerkraut, well drained

 - Preheat oven to 400 degrees F.

 - Cut the bread in half lengthwise (horizontally) and slightly hollow out the center of each half by removing the soft center 1/2-inch deep on each side.
 Spread each hollowed-out half with 1/2 cup of the dressing.

 - Place corned beef on bottom half of the loaf.
 Top with the sauerkraut and cheese.
 Place remaining half loaf on top of cheese.
 Wrap sandwich loosely in foil and bake for 20 minutes or until heated through.
 Cut into 6 pieces and serve.

 You can use rye bread instead of French bread if you'd rather, but it tends to be a bit harder to cut and eat.

 The "butter tart" is considered one of Canada's quintessential desserts, and with good reason!
 All it takes is just one bite to understand what makes these so special.
 The pastry is super flaky, the filling is butter-rich, and together...they're amazing!
 Our recipe for Canada Tarts is one you'll want to add to your recipe box!